jennahamlin/tinselR/README.md

     library(tinselR)
     run_app()

+*Note - the released for production version should be installed by specifying the release branch (e.g. @release-V0.0.090)*

 **4).
 Load your data or use the example data**

 Please click on the ‘Data Upload’ pane, where you can upload your